-Global impact investment firm Capria is now looking actively to stretch its reach in Asia beyond India, where it currently operates through early-stage investor Unitus Seed Fund.
+Global impact investment firm Capria is now looking actively to stretch its reach in Asia beyond India, where it currently operates through early-stage investor Unitus Ventures (formerly Unitus Seed Fund).

 The US-based investment firm is scouting for fund managers in Southeast Asia and an additional fund manager in India to strengthen its presence in the region, from where it aims to get almost a-third of its business in the next few years.
 There are eleven fund managers in emerging markets in Capria Network at present, that are aiming to collectively raise $200 million in funding by December 2018.
 Capria itself is in the process of reaching the first close of its $100 million fund, for its investments as a general partner and a limited partner.